jamescr757/Project-2/README.md

 ### Overview

-Application mimics buying/selling tickets for a sporting event or concert
+Full-Stack application mimics buying/selling tickets for a sporting event or concert

 - a mock venue was created to build out basic functionality
 - user can purchase any ticket that is available